Warmest Congratulations to the Students Who Earned Top Scores on the 2015 AMC 8 Contest!

 All our students achieved a score that is much higher than the Maryland/Virginia/D.C. and national average.

-There are a total of 76 students in America with a perfect score.
+There is a total of 76 students in America with a perfect score.
 2 of them are from our center.
 If our Center is a state, our number of perfect scores would have let us beat New York, Ohio, and Florida.
 Each of these states has only one perfect scorer.
 Table 2 demonstrates a complete list of the number of students who achieved a perfect score in each state.

 Table 2: The Number of Perfect Scorers by State